taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Learning Agile by Andrew Stellman
 - Ship It! by Jared Richardson
 - Working with Coders: A Guide to Software Development for the Perplexed Non-Techie by Patrick Gleeson

+Organization Management

+- **Toyota Kata: Managing People for Improvement, Adaptiveness and Superior Results** by Mike Rother
+- **Lean Enterprise: How High Performance Organizations Innovate at Scale** by Jez Humble
+- Fearless Change: Patterns for Introducing New Ideas by Mary Lynn Manns

+Business

+- **The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses** by Eric Ries
+- **Kanban: Successful Evolutionary Change for Your Technology Business** by David J. Anderson
+- Necessary But Not Sufficient: A Theory Of Constraints Business Novel by Eliyahu M. Goldratt

 Some More